indexity-io/orientdb-stress/README.md

 - creates test database, and installs a test schema and test records (if workload is enabled)
 - if enabled, starts a query/update workload on the database
 - periodically performs actions to disturb/stress the cluster
-- after each disturbance, verifies that the cluster returns to operation
+- after each disturbance, verifies that the cluster returns to operational status and can service requests

 During the scenario, the OrientDB logs and workload actions are monitored for errors, and all errors found are classified and logged.

-Each scenario execution is recorded in a numbered folder under the `./scenarios` folder.
+A transcript of each scenario execution is recorded in a numbered folder under the `./scenarios` folder.
 The scenario recording includes:

 - log files of each of the OrientDB nodes (which are live updated during scenario execution), named `docker-<nodename>.log`
 - a `log.txt` file that reproduces the log transcript from the console (this is all the logging at the `INFO` or higher level).